Transport surge pricing: Premier Taxi, Trans – Cab tricky moment

 It is not new that during rail breakdowns, that some cab companies charge four to five times what is usually obtainable on ordinary days.

 The brains behind the surge pricing argue that during high demands.
 The number of cabs available is far less than what is available.
 Even if they all have to increase their fleets, they may not be able to meet the high demands.

 Conventional cabs may be the safe haven

 The surge pricing may be a dicey decision by the major operators considering that the economy is just adjusting to last year’s financial challenges.
-Losing the chunk of the market share may not be the anticipate outcome the major cab companies expects.
+Losing the chunk of the market share may not be the anticipated outcome the major cab companies expect.
 However, commuters will try to minimize spending their hard earned dollars on cabs.